LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint1.md

 Readme should contain the following:
   1. What is the product you are selling?
   2. What claims are you capturing?
+Where?
 Why?
   3. What Policies are you enforcing?
 Where?
 Why?
+Directions on how to test.
   4. Link to your deployed website

 ## Rubric

 Review the rubric below to know and understand the overall expectations

 ### E-Com Sprint 1 (100 points)

+#### Readme & Documentation (10 points)
+Readme contains an introduction to the web application.
+ReadMe contains all required questions as well as a link to the deployed site.
+All contributors are referenced and cited within the ReadMe. **NO POINTS WILL BE GIVEN FOR THE ASSIGNMENT IF DEPLOYMENT LINKS ARE NOT PRESENT OR IS NOT FUNCTIONAL*

 #### MVC Skeleton & Scaffold (10pts)
 Site contains basic MVC Scaffold including a DBContext with basic products seeded into database.
 Site implements the repository design pattern with appropriate interfaces and services.
 D.I. is properly registered in Startup.cs file.